Skip to content

 Google Voice pricing

-Although a personal number is free, all businesses must have a paid Google Workspace plan for $6 per month in addition to their business number.
+Although a personal number is free, Google Voice’s paid plans require all businesses to have an active Google Workspace plan (starting at $6 per user per month).
+Here’s how Voice’s business plans break down:

 Google Voice pricing